ECCC-ASTD-MRD/MIDAS-src/README.md

 The suite is configured to use by default the programs you just compiled.

+## Hosts used to run the test suite

+When running `install_suite.sh`, links are created under `hub` and `listings` just like any `maestro` suite.
+The links are created only for the hosts used by the test suite.
+If you change the hosts after installing the suite, we suggest that you rerun `install_suite.sh` to create links on the host the suite will run.

 ## Updating the results

 The results can be updated by running the task `UnitTest/update` for